rafaelcmm/5am-dev/content/blog/design-quick-api-interface-dart/index.md

 description: "I will talk here how I used http dart package to make my api calls easier"
 ---

-Today I'm gonna show you how I create a simple Api interface handler for my dart application, to resolve my API calls more simpler.
+Today I'm gonna show you how I created a simple api interface handler for my dart application, to resolve my API calls better.
 My goal here is simplify the `http package` interface, to get more clear code inside my repositories.

 Let's start listing the acquirements you must know to follow through this post.
 I will list here,